ballena-io/ballena-docs/tutoriales/como-enviar-fondos-de-binance-a-metamask.md

 ## Cómo enviar fondos de Binance a Metamask

-Ballena🐋 te ayuda a transferir tus fondos desde Binance a Metamask en 9 sencillos pasos.
-Vamos allá!
+Ballena🐋 te ayuda a transferir tus fondos desde Binance a Metamask en 9 sencillos pasos. ¡Vamos allá!

 ### Paso a paso <a id="step-by-step"></a>